The White Sin: Plot

-As described in a review of the film in a film magazine, Hattie Lou Harkness’ (Bellamy) life with her aunt becomes unbearable and she runs away from the country home, finding employment as a maid with the wealthy Van Gores.
-Spencer Van Gore (Cooley) stages a mock wedding on board his yacht with the ship’s captain officiating.
+As described in a review of the film in a film magazine, Hattie Lou Harkness' life with her aunt becomes unbearable and she runs away from the country home, finding employment as a maid with the wealthy Van Gores.
+Spencer Van Gore stages a mock wedding on board his yacht with the ship's captain officiating.
 Learning of the trick, Hattie Lou leaves.
 Two years later she is out of work.
-Reading that the yacht has been wrecked and the party of Van Gores lost, she goes with her baby to the elder Van Gore’s home and poses as Spencer’s wife.
-Grant Van Gore (Bowers), a war invalid there, falls in love with her.
+Reading that the yacht has been wrecked and the party of Van Gores lost, she goes with her baby to the elder Van Gore's home and poses as Spencer's wife.
+Grant Van Gore, a war invalid there, falls in love with her.
 Spencer turns up and Hattie Lou learns that the marriage was legal and binding, as the captain deliberately performed it outside the three-mile limit.
 Spencer dies when the Van Gore home burns, and Grant and Hattie Lou marry.